 Apps for Learning Hiragana

-If you are just getting started with learning hiragana, you may think that it is easier to learn with an Japanese learning app, besides just relying on the hiragana chart.
+If you are just getting started with learning Hiragana, you may think that it is easier to learn with an App.

 Apps are convenient and easy to take with you to practice using while you are out and about.
 However, we also suggest that you take some time to physically write the characters, as it will cement them in your brain.